ermongroup/cs228-notes/preliminaries/applications/index.md

 title: Real World Applications
 ---

 Although probabilistic graphical models may seem like a very theoretical field, the applications of it are widespread.
-The concepts stem from the ability to draw conclusions from data or an existing representation.
-Here we will look into many some of the ways probabilistic models are used in the real world.
+The concepts stem from the ability to draw conclusions from data or existing representations.
+Here, we will look into some of the ways probabilistic models are used.

 # Image Models

 Images serve as a great example of how a probabilistic model can serve as a good base for other applications.
-Let's take the case of $$p(x)$$, where $$p(x)$$ is the probability distribution over images (a matrix of pixels) that assigns high probability to images that look realistic, and low probability to everything else.
+Let's take the case of $$p(x)$$, where $$p(x)$$ is the probability distribution over images (a matrix of pixels) that assigns high probability to images that look realistic and low probability to everything else.
 Given this model, there are a number of tasks that can be solved:

 ## Sampling